lee-zhg/watson-chatbot-simple/doc/source/local.md

 #### Order #2

-1. You start orderiing by entering `I like to have one big mac to go`.
+1. You start ordering by entering `I like to have one big mac to go`.

 1. The chatbot replies `Thank you for your ordering.
 Enjoy your big mac.
 We are preparing your to-go order`.